2025 Reach Conference: Singapore

 Omnath Dhakal

-DRR Focal Person, Punarbas Municipality, Nepal & Community Collaborator, Rumsan
+Disaster Risk Reduction Focal Person, Punarbas Municipality, Nepal & Community Collaborator, Rumsan

 Bio

-Om Nath Dhakal is the DRR Focal Person at Punarbas Municipality, Sudurpaschim Province, Nepal, where he plays a vital role in coordinating disaster risk reduction efforts by connecting local government, communities, and stakeholders for effective preparedness and response.
+Om Nath Dhakal is the Disaster Risk Reduction Focal Person at Punarbas Municipality, Sudurpaschim Province, Nepal, where he plays a vital role in coordinating disaster risk reduction efforts by connecting local government, communities, and stakeholders for effective preparedness and response.
 His key contributions include leading the implementation of local disaster management plans, capacity-building trainings, awareness initiatives, and strengthening early warning systems.
 During disasters, he serves as the primary contact for mobilizing relief and rescue operations, and for ensuring smooth communication with higher-level authorities.

 Elizabeth Lubinda